makersacademy/airport_challenge/README.md

 planes that are landed cannot land again and must be in an airport, etc.

 NOTES:
-I used the boris-bikes to a great degree to help me through this!
+I used the boris-bikes code to help me through this!

 Bad weather has a 70% chance of occurring.
 The random function to determine this is in "weather.rb" The weather call is made each time a plane takes off or lands so that